AbhiKhoyani/ai50-projects-2020-x-crossword/README.md

 # AbhiKhoyani

-All Projects for CS50 AI classes.
+Pagerank for CS50 AI.
+finding web rank of given page based on its backlink.